CapOfCave/lmgtfy-bot/README.md

 # lmgtfy-bot
-Discord bot that uses google for you
+Discord bot that uses google for you.

+This bot will reply to a question with a link to that question searched on google.

 ## Usage
 In order to use this bot, simply reply to a message with the 🤨 emoji.
 The bot will do the rest.